awcodify/sysctl-theme/docs/responsive-design.md

 ---
 layout: docs
 title: Responsive Design
-description: Learn how the Sysctl Theme implements responsive design for all screen sizes
+description: Learn how the Arsxy Theme implements responsive design for all screen sizes
 permalink: /docs/responsive-design/
 ---

 # Responsive Design

-Sysctl Theme is built with a mobile-first responsive design approach, ensuring your site looks great and functions perfectly across all devices and screen sizes, from smartphones to desktop monitors.
+Arsxy Theme is built with a mobile-first responsive design approach, ensuring your site looks great and functions perfectly across all devices and screen sizes, from smartphones to desktop monitors.

 ## Mobile-First Approach